 ± 2 .
-Draft amendments to any network code adopted under Article 556 may be proposed to the Agency by persons who are likely to have an interest in that network code, including the ENTSO for Electricity, \Rightarrow the EU DSO entity, \Leftrightarrow transmission system operators, system users and consumers.
+Draft amendments to any network code adopted under Article 556 may be proposed to the Agency by persons who are likely to have an interest in that network code, including the ENTSO for Electricity, \Rightarrow the EU DSO entity, \Leftarrow transmission system operators, system users and consumers.
 The Agency may also propose amendments on its own initiative.

 23. The Agency shall consult all stakeholders in accordance with Article 10 of Regulation (EC) No 713/2009.
-Following that process, $\underline{\epsilon}$ The Agency may make reasoned proposals for amendments to the Commission, explaining how such proposals are consistent with the objectives of the network codes set out in Article $\underline{\epsilon}$ 55(2). \Box Where it deems an amendment proposal admissible and on amendments on its own initiative, \Box \Box the Agency shall consult all stakeholders in accordance with Article 15 [recast of Regulation (EC) No 713/2009 as proposed by COM(2016) 863/2]. \Box
+Following that process, $\underline{\underline{\ast}}$ The Agency may make reasoned proposals for amendments to the Commission, explaining how such proposals are consistent with the objectives of the network codes set out in Article $\underline{\underline{\ast}}$ 55(2). \Rightarrow Where it deems an amendment proposal admissible and on amendments on its own initiative, \Leftarrow \boxtimes the Agency shall consult all stakeholders in accordance with Article 15 [recast of Regulation (EC) No 713/2009 as proposed by COM(2016) 863/2]. \bigotimes amend non-essential elements of this Regulation by supplementing it, shall be adopted \Rightarrow as delegated acts \Leftrightarrow in accordance with Article 63. the regulatory procedure with scrutiny referred to in Article 23(2)

 3.4.
-The Commission is empowered to may adopt, taking account of the Agency's proposals, amendments to any network code adopted under Article 55 6.
-Those measures, designed to amend non-essential elements of this Regulation by supplementing it, shall be adopted \Rightarrow as delegated acts \Leftarrow in accordance with Article 63. the regulatory procedure with scrutiny referred to in Article 23(2)
+The Commission is empowered to may adopt, taking account of the Agency's proposals, amendments to any network code adopted under Article $55 \frac{6}{2}$ Those measures, designed to